jackokring/mint-python-adapta/README.md

   setting the virtual environment not being automatic, or maybe you don't need a debug terminal.
 You also get an icon made.
 For other icons, don't use a command name, just make a `.svg` and pick a unique ID.
+- `lang.sh` makes a localization file based on the user's language setting.
+  Also updates the localizations if new things to translate are found.

 Change the paths from `xapp_adapta`, as the name must be unique on `PyPI`, if you intend to upload a derivative work there.
 This is important.